Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The new KCluster.ts component is added to the main application.
 This component contains a `groupingOfClusters` method which performs clustering of filtered nodes and their grouping.
 As a parameter it accepts a set of nodes filtered in [groupingOfClustersManager](#extension-of-the-graph-area-manipulator) method.

-The `groupingOfClusters` algorithm must first cluster the nodes into a [cluster](#cluster-glossary), and then collapse this [cluster](#cluster-glossary) into a single group node.
+The `groupingOfClusters` algorithm first clusters the nodes into a [cluster](#cluster-glossary), and then collapse this [cluster](#cluster-glossary) into a single group node.
 Which nodes to cluster and then group into a single group node is determined by an algorithm based on position of the nodes.
 This algorithm uses well-known clustering methods: k-Means clustering [1] and k-Medoids clustering [2] (what method to use is defined by the technician).

 The basic approach of the algorithm is that it creates several centroids, generates from them an empty group (k-Means clustering [1]) or a group consisting of a single node (k-Medoids clustering [2]), and then adds surrounding nodes to the closest group.